-To graduate with a Business degree, you must meet all University graduation requirements, have completed all Foundation, Core, and Major and/or Minor required and elective courses in the College of Business and Management, achieved at least a cumulative 2.50 (on a 4-point scale) grade point average for all course work, and a 2.50 GPA for all of your Major course work (Core Courses plus Major/Minor required and elective courses).
+To earn a Bachelor of Science degree in a business major, you must meet all University graduation requirements, have completed all Foundation, Core, and Major required and elective courses in the College of Business and Management with a grade of C or better, achieved at least a cumulative 2.50 (on a 4-point scale) grade point average for all course work at Northeastern, and a 2.50 GPA for all of your Major course work (Core Courses plus required and elective courses in your Major).
+Business Minors must earn a 2.50 or higher GPA for all required and elective courses in the Minor.